Rupesh107/Indian-Flag/README.md

-A simple Python code to design Indian Flag
+A simple Python code to design our Indian Flag